jgoulah/mastering-failure/oscon2015.md

 ---

-# three inflection points
+# inflection points

 - architecture reviews
     - early feedback and discussion
 - operability reviews
-    - hold before launching
+    - held before launching
 - blameless post mortems
-    - hold after a failure
+    - held after a failure

-^ inflection points in the product lifecycle
+^ three main inflection points in the product lifecycle that you can introduce these techniques

 ---